amandashu/Cupcake-Muffin-Classification/README.md

 In the `/src/data` folder:
 - `scrape.py`: the web-scraping script that writes data files into `/data` folder.
 It outputs pickle files in the format `<baking blog abbreviation>_<cupcake or muffin>.pickle`, which contain the individual links to each recipe.
 Also outputted is `recipes.csv`, which is a data file containing columns `link`,  `type` (cupcake or muffin), and `ingredients` (list of ingredients scraped).
-- `clean.py`: contains functions that cleans data, as described in `reports/clean.md`.
+- `remove.py`: contains functions that cleans data, as described in `reports/clean.md`.
 It outputs `recipes_clean.csv` to the data folder

 In the `src/utils` folder:
 - `clean.py`: contains function `remove_data` that implements the standard target `clean`

 In the `src/models` folder:
 - `knn.py`: contains implementation of the k nearest neighbor algorithm
-- `mlp.py`: contains implementation of multilayer perception classifier
+- `mlp.py`: contains implementation of multilayer perception classifier.
+After training MLP, the best model parameters are saved into `/results/model.pt`.

 #### Reports
 The `/reports` folder contains: